lino-framework/book/docs/specs/noi/clocking.rst

 Service Report
 ==============

-A service report (:class:`clocking.ServiceReport
-<lino_xl.lib.clocking.ui.ServiceReport>`) is a document which reports
-about the hours invested during a given date range.
+A service report (:class:`ServiceReport`) is a document which reports about the hours invested during a given date range.
 It can be addressed to a recipient (a user) and in that case will consider only the tickets for which this user has specified interest.